rauar/BBB-Waveshare-Overlay/README.md

 The necessary pins for operating the display have been determined based on the Raspberry Pi pin layout (the display is actually sold as a display for the Raspberry Pi).
 Those pins then need to be connected to the Beaglebone Black.
 I used the P9 header exclusively (SPI0 and 3 GPIO pins).

+The display does not run on 3.3V only.
+I used 5V from the BBB - only then the backlight is turning on.
+3.3V is currently not connected.

 1. git clone https://github.com/beagleboard/bb.org-overlays